mebjas/html5-qrcode/README.md

     - Please add tests for new behaviors sent in PR.
 5. Send a pull request
     - Include code changes only to `./src`. **Do not change `./dist` manually.**
-    - In the PR add a comment like
+    - In the pull request add a comment like
       ```
       @all-contributors please add @mebjas for this new feature or tests
       ```